Church of St. Luke and The Epiphany (Philadelphia): Church of St. Luke and The Epiphany (1898 – present)

 In February 1904, the Rev. David McConnell Steele, assistant rector of St. Bartholomew's Church in New York City, was called as rector.
 Early in his rectorate, Steele realized that the area around the church was shifting from a neighborhood of single-family dwellings to one "thickly populated boarding house, apartment house, and hotel region of which [St. Luke's] is the centre."
 In response, Steele actively created programs to reach this transient population.
 For example, he restarted the church's magazine, called the Parish Helper.
 Started in 1887 and dormant since 1902, it was resurrected in 1906 as part church newsletter/ part religious magazine.
 Further, the church hosted various socials, dances, lectures, and other social events to reach this population.
 Various accounts in The Philadelphia Inquirer report that these events were well attended, with one New Year's Eve party counting over 1,500 guests in attendance.
 The success of these outreach activities can be seen in the confirmation registers.
 For example, in 1915, 50 people were confirmed at the Church of St. Luke and The Epiphany.
 Of the 50, only 6 were children or young people.
-The rest were converts from the various Protestant, Orthodox, and Roman Catholic traditions (a trend that has continued in this church to the present).
+The rest were converts from the various Protestant, Eastern Orthodox, and Roman Catholic traditions (a trend that has continued in this church to the present).
 Throughout the nineteen-teens and early nineteen-twenties, the confirmation classes ranged between 50 and 100 persons per year.

 Although the neighborhood around the church was changing, St. Luke's pewholders were still from Philadelphia's upper-middle and upper classes.
 For example, Thomas Voorhees, President of the old Reading Railroad, Owen J. Roberts, future Supreme Court Justice, and Andrew C. and Mary B. Dulles, parents of the infamous RMS Titanic disaster, a victim William Crothers Dulles, were all pew holders.
 In most cases, the pewholders had since moved out of the immediate area around the church.
 However, these families remained committed to the work of the parish.
 They contributed greatly to the enhancement of the church, for example, by donating the stained glass windows in the gallery in 1912, and to the church's endowment, through planned giving.
 The wealthy members, mainly the wealthy women, of the church instituted several charity missions during Steele's tenure, including oil and ice deliveries for the needy of the neighborhood.
 Their contributions even allowed the church to purchase a farm in Delaware County, near Broomall, where the congregation could retire on weekends or during the summer for social activities and outdoor chapel.

 The Rev. Dr. Steele was a prolific author and noted lecturer.
 By the end of his tenure he was widely known and well regarded within the Episcopal Church for his liberal views.
 Steele spoke out against the Pennsylvania blue laws and was an active supporter of the repeal of the "Eighteenth Amendment" to the U.S. Constitution for the Prohibition of alcohol.